Syrian army command says it has regained most of eastern Ghouta

 They deny that many civilians were killed in bombardments that rescuers and residents say reduced whole neighborhoods to rubble in densely populated areas where at least 350,000 people lived.

-Defence analysts say a major goal of the campaign was to complete a security belt around the capital.
+Defence analysts say a major goal of the campaign was to complete a security belt around the capital, where for years rebels dug into an elaborate network of tunnels and well- fortified position had resisted countless offensives to seize the enclave.

-President Assad said recently securing eastern Ghouta had foiled plots by his foreign enemies to topple him.
+President Assad said recently securing eastern Ghouta, which was the soft belly of the heavily defended capital, had foiled plots by his foreign enemies to topple him.

 “The gains have been achieved after units of the army eliminated hundreds of terrorists, their headquarter and their fortifications,” the army statement said.

+Douma is surrounded by government forces, many of whom were elite forces from the Republican Guards and special army units, who have been amassing troops in recent days and threatening to storm the city if the rebels do not agree to leave.

-Douma is surrounded by government forces.
-Tens of thousands of civilians remain in the town.
+Tens of thousands of civilians remain in Douma, which is the largest urban center in the enclave, facing worsening humanitarian conditions.

 The rebels there deny they are negotiating an evacuation deal and say talks with the Russian military aim to find a solution that would allow them to stay in the city under Moscow’s protection.
-[L8N1RC14Q]

 “Army units are continuing their combat operations to rid Douma of terrorists,” the army statement said.